-- The proposed route for HS2 bisects the Chilterns AONB at its widest point, with less than half the route being in bored tunnel.
-Between Mantles Wood and Wendover the Proposed Route is on the surface for 10km and includes sections in shallow cuttings, on two 500m long viaducts, on embankments and in two cut and cover ("green") tunnels.
-While these tunnels may mitigate operational noise in some areas, their construction causes the complete destruction of the existing landscape features. - This area is designated as an Area of Outstanding Natural Beauty under Section 85 of the Countryside and Rights of Way Act 2000 (CROW Act) and is further protected under the National Planning Policy Framework and the European Landscape Convention.
-Your Petitioner contends that building HS2 on the surface in this section will - permanently destroy the tranquillity of the area and the beauty of its landscapes, qualities that attract over 50 million visits per year many from London residents, - have severe adverse effects on the social, environmental and economic cohesion of the area during and for a period after its construction, - permanently and seriously impair the Petitioner's ability to enjoy the natural benefits of this AONB.
+- Between Mantles Wood and Wendover the Proposed Route is on the surface for 10km and includes sections in shallow cuttings, on two 500m long viaducts, on embankments and in two cut and cover ("green") tunnels. - This area is designated as an Area of Outstanding Natural Beauty under Section 85 of the Countryside and Rights of Way Act 2000 (CROW Act) and is further protected under the National Planning Policy Framework and the European Landscape Convention.
+Your Petitioners contend that building HS2 on the surface in this section will - permanently destroy the tranquillity of the area and the beauty of its landscapes, qualities that attract over 50 million tourist visits per year - many from London residents, - have severe adverse effects on the social, environmental and economic cohesion of the area during and for a period after its construction,

-- Your petitioner understands that the Landscape value of this area is of the order of £500million to £750million.
-The loss sustained by this national asset as a result of the construction of HS2 through it will be enormous. - Your Petitioner requests that the AONB be protected from the effects of this grave and destructive planning error by directing HS2 Ltd to ensure that the line passes through the AONB in a bored tunnel such as the CRAG T2 Tunnel, or the subsequent Bucks CC proposal; the former having been accepted by HS2 Ltd in the Environmental Statement as both feasible and environmentally preferable.
+- permanently and seriously impair the Petitioners ability to enjoy the natural benefits of this AONB. - Your petitioners understand that the Landscape value of this area is of the order of £500million to £750million2.
+The loss sustained by this national asset as a result of the construction of HS2 through it will be enormous. - Your Petitioners request that the AONB be protected from the effects of this grave and destructive planning error by directing HS2 Ltd to ensure that the line passes through the AONB in a bored tunnel such as the CRAG T2 Tunnel 3, which has been accepted by HS2 Ltd in the Environmental Statement as both feasible and environmentally preferable.
 This would substantially mitigate the adverse effects complained of in this petition, and remove the need for the less effective remedies proposed below.